armandobecerril/KueskiChallenge/README.md

 Depends of the challenge, we have an a succesful database of cases with complete documentation and experience in different technologies for different cloud vendors in data and analytics.
 Team must learn and undestand challenge and technology, then the could design better aproach for different use case

 - ### i.
 What was the structure of the team?
+Head of Data & Analytics(Director), two Managers, 5 Experts Data Engineers, 15 Leaders and aprox.
+50 staff consultants

 - ### ii.
 What roles were involved with which responsibilities?
+We have at differnet levels Data Engineers, Data Architects, Data Scientists, Data Analytsts, Machine Learning Engineers

 - ### iii.
 What was your role in the team?
+Head of Data & Analytics(Director)

 - ### iv.
 What was the collaboration with other teams like?
+Strategy, Digital Architecture (APIs & Micorservices), Digital Experience, sinergy with them in order to delivered solutions end to end with user experience and scalability

 - ### v.
 What was the work done, and the deliverables?
+- KPIs in real time
+- Machine Learning as a Service in a world class data platform
+- Data Driven Company Assesment